An Algorithm for the Assignment Game Beyond Additive Valuations: Introduction

 \subsection{Technical overview}

-Similar to auction mechanisms for the classical max weight bipartite matching problem (e.g.,~\citep{demange1986multi}) and for certain generalizations of the assignment game including \citet{alkan1992equilibrium,dutting2011expressive}, our algorithm alternates the search for an alternating path with a procedure that increases the prices of certain items.
-We introduce the concept of \textit{partial stability}, a relaxed version of the equilibrium property, which we show is maintained as invariant throughout the algorithm.
-This invariant allows us to extend previous techniques to the setting with additive utilities where each buyer may match multiple sellers, and each seller has multiple copies of its item that can match multiple buyers, i.e., the many-to-many setting.
-The alternating path subroutine is employed to increase the size of the current matching while preserving partial stability.
-The non-uniform price increase kicks in when, with the current prices, no larger partially stable matching exists.
-To select the correct price increase, we employ a modified version of the Walrasian t\^atonnement procedure on a \textit{marginal demand graph}, which indicates which buyers demand which items at the current set of prices.
-We further show that this procedure converges to an equilibrium.
+Similar to auction mechanisms for the maximum weight bipartite matching problem (e.g.,~\citep{demange1986multi}) and for generalizations of the assignment game including \citet{alkan1992equilibrium} and \citet{dutting2011expressive}, our algorithm maintains a matching $\mu$ and a set of item prices $p$ at all stages, and alternates between two subroutines: a search for a $\mu$-augmenting path and a price increase.

+The invariant maintained throughout the algorithm by the pair $(\mu,p)$ is \emph{partial stability}, a new concept that can be seen as a relaxed version of the equilibrium property.
+The algorithm operates throughout on a structure we call the \emph{marginal demand graph}, which indicates which buyers demand which items at the current outcome $(\mu, p)$.
+The augmenting path subroutine is employed to increase the size of $\mu$, while preserving partial stability.
+When no partially stable matching larger than $\mu$ can be found at the current prices $p$, the price increase kicks in.
+We employ a modified version of Walrasian t\^atonnement on the marginal demand graph, which finds a price increase that preserves partial stability.
+We further show that the alternating of these two procedures converges to an equilibrium.